aravhawk/openrank/README.md

 OpenRank
 ========

-Minimal script for retrieving the weighted cumulative GPA from PowerSchool Home Access.
+Minimal script for retrieving the latest transcript details and weighted cumulative GPA from PowerSchool Home Access.

 Requirements
 ------------